-What happens if Fitness to Practise concerns are noted with regards to a particular student?
+21.3 What happens if Fitness to Study (and Practise) concerns are noted with regards to a particular student?

-If a Fitness to Practise incident or series of behaviours are reported, it is normally done so in writing.
+If a Fitness to Study related to a placement incident or series of behaviours are reported, it is normally done so in writing.